Steven Kwan Preview, Player Props: Guardians vs. Giants

 Giants Pitching Rankings

-- The 8.6 strikeouts per nine innings put together by the Giants pitching staff ranks 17th in the league.
+- The Giants pitching staff is 17th in MLB with a collective 8.6 strikeouts per nine innings.

-- The Giants' 4.08 team ERA ranks 13th across all MLB pitching staffs.
+- The Giants have the 11th-ranked team ERA across all MLB pitching staffs (4.05).

-- The Giants surrender the sixth-fewest home runs in baseball (157 total, 1.1 per game).
+- The Giants give up the sixth-fewest home runs in baseball (158 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.